antlersanchors/antlersanchors.github.io/_portfolio/messaging-service-for-newcomers.md

 <h2 id="overview">An independent pilot project for Immigration, Refugess, and Citizenship Canada</h2>

 We’ve been prototyping a service to connect refugee newcomers to volunteers via SMS text and voice messages.
 This project was undertaken as a response to an RFP from IRCC for innovative activities to support Syrian newcomer settlement in Canada.
-We were selected to explore the potential of an SMS messaging service in this context, as part of a rapid two-month research and prototyping sprint.
+We were selected to explore the potential of an SMS messaging service in this context, as part of a rapid month-long research and prototyping sprint.

 ### Why was this necessary?

-_General overview of the situation goes here._
+By March 2016, over 25,000 Syrians had arrived in Canada as refugees, over a period of several months.
+Of these people, over 17,000 were Government Assisted Refugees, meaning that they had been identified by the UNHRC as being extremely vulnerable, and in greatest need of humanitarian assistance.
+The recognition that this population of newcomers to Canada would have particular challenges accessing resources to facilitate settlement—and might well have particular needs unmet by current services—led IRCC to put out a call for proposals to explore the space, try to better understand the challenges, and prototype new ways of addressing them.

+We proposed using a text messaging service as a platform, based on the success of similar programs worldwide, and our shared experience developing interventions for underserved populations using mobile technologies.

 ### How does it work?